For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Role: Principal Investigator

-Integrated tele-exercise for individuals with SCI: psychological and social responses (2022–2024)
+Integrated tele-exercise for individuals with SCI: physical, psychological and social responses (2022–2026)

 Our goals to engage individuals with spinal cord injury (SCI) as informed stakeholders and implement a participant-centered health and wellness program that addresses specific needs for accessible, individualized, peer-oriented physical activity and considers psychological and social wellness of a diverse individuals with SCI, across the lifespan.
-Our project will examine the feasibility of a community-based telehealth and wellness program that integrates physical activity and social engagement with an emphasis on promoting psychosocial wellbeing in individuals with SCI.
+Our project examines a community-based telehealth and wellness program that integrates physical activity and social engagement with an emphasis on promoting psychosocial wellbeing in individuals with SCI.

 Role: Principal Investigator